ttp0513/WebDevelopment/README.md

 # 🚀 My Web Development Journey

 Hi there!
-I'm John Phan, and I'm currently diving deep into the world of **web development**.
+I'm Trong, and I'm currently diving deep into the world of **web development**.
 This repository is a reflection of my learning process, experiments, and growth as I explore how to build beautiful, functional websites and web applications.

 ---